as published in the 2015-16 St. Ambrose University Student Handbook

 St. Ambrose enforces drug policies consistent with state and federal statutes and has declared a drug-free workplace at all locations at which the University conducts business.
 Students, faculty, and staff are prohibited from the use, possession, manufacturing, sale or distribution of any illegal controlled substance.
 The use and possession of drug paraphernalia, including but not limited to blow tubes, rolling paper, pipes, etc., is also prohibited.

-If a student believes she/he has a substance abuse problem and seeks assistance prior to a violation of this policy, the University will provide support according to the Alcohol and Drug Assistance Program (ADAP) which is outlined below.
+If a student believes she/he has a substance abuse problem and seeks assistance prior to a violation of this policy, the University will provide support through the counseling office, which administers confidential and free intake interviews, assessment, mental health counseling, and referral services to all students.

 In consideration of the health, safety and comfort of all St. Ambrose students, employees and visitors, and in compliance with Iowa State law (Iowa Code Chapter 142D), the use of any form of tobacco is prohibited in or on any property owned by St. Ambrose University.